 Providing the complete eHealthcare IT solution or part of it, Thales is the digital security expert for protecting personal health data while securely connecting all actors.

-Thales offers a complete set of flexible, personalised solutions to meet all requirements and suit your needs:
+Thales offers a complete set of flexible, personalized solutions to meet all requirements and suit your needs:

 - Complete eHealthcare IT system

-- Personalised smart health card & insurance card
+- Personalized smart health card & insurance card

 - Health professional cards & tokens